Bunn/pi_monitor/README.md

 ## Compatibility

-This was tested on Rasperri Pi OS (32 bit), kernel 5.4.51-v7+
+This was tested on Raspberry Pi OS (32 bit), kernel 5.4.51-v7+